MicroEJ/How-To/README.rst

   convert a Standalone Application into a Sandboxed Application.
 - `Storage-Get-Started <Storage-Get-Started>`__: Explains how to
   store/retrieve information in a Sandboxed Application.
-- `Widgets-Get-Started <Widgets-Get-Started>`__ : Contains simple examples
-  to understand how to use the main widget library APIs.

 Requirements
 ============